mmborres/fluffily/README.md

 Deployed on Heroku: [Fluffily](https://fluffily.herokuapp.com/ "Live Demo")
 ------------

-Please refer to Story Board below for how to use the app.
+Please refer to Story Board below for information on how to use the app.

 ![Fluffily Dating App](Screen%20Shot%202019-04-25%20at%204.33.15%20pm.png "Dating App")